As an Amazon Associate, I earn from qualifying purchases. We may also earn money from the companies mentioned in this post.

 ★ Did you make this recipe?
 Don’t forget to give it a star rating below!
 Just click on the stars in the recipe card to rate.

 Want a shortcut to make Pork Posole?
 Use your Instant Pot and a couple of other tips to make this delicious Mexican dish in a flash!

-- 1 pound pork shoulder, cut into bite size cubes
+- 1 pound Boneless Pork Shoulder cut into bite size cubes

 - 1 onion, chopped